grandparkla/july4/index.markdown

 # Announcements

-EIGHTH ANNUAL GRAND PARK + THE MUSIC CENTER'S 4TH OF JULY BLOCK PARTY TO GO VIRTUAL WITH PERFORMANCES AND FAMILY FUN SO ANGELENOS
+EIGHTH ANNUAL GRAND PARK + THE MUSIC CENTER'S 4TH OF JULY BLOCK PARTY GOES VIRTUAL WITH PERFORMANCES AND FAMILY FUN SO ANGELENOS
 CAN JOIN TOGETHER TO CELEBRATE SAFELY

-Please note: There is no show onsite at the park!
+Please note: There is no show onsite at the park.

 </section>